7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 > Bro, I need to filter my sequences based on "some outreagous filter that nobody will never ever use".

 Sure Fam!!
 No problemo just hit me up in the [issues](https://github.com/7PintsOfCherryGarcia/RiDiCulousFilter/issues) section.

+> Your "How does it work" section sucks.
+Please elaborate!!

+Sorry to hear that homie.
+I have put significant effort in documenting almost every single line of code.
+Try to dig in, you will it quite straight forward :)